merly-ai/MP-CodeCheckBin-Ubuntu/README.md

 Please email us with any questions, comments, issues, or anything related to MP-CodeCheck to support@merly.ai or debugging@merly.ai.
 We would love to hear from you!

-MP-CodeCheck currently works with C, C++, C#, Go, Java, JavaScript, and Python.
+MP-CodeCheck currently works with C, C++, C#, Go, Java, JavaScript, PHP, and Python.
 We plan to continue to add support for other programming languages in the future.

 ![merlydog_favicon](https://user-images.githubusercontent.com/92695077/163842195-66aabaa5-9db3-4499-8593-ae40fbef6e97.png)